Vonage/vbc-developer/_documentation/en/provisioning/code-snippets/extension/get-account-extension-by-account-id.md

 # Get account extensions data by account ID

 This example demonstrates how to get a list of account extensions by the `account_id`.
-For each extension, you will receive information about the user that is tied to the extension, as well as the `caller_id` and any headsets that are connected to the extension.
+For each extension, you will receive information about the user that is tied to the extension, as well as the `external_id` which represents the extension ID, `caller_id` and any headsets that are connected to the extension.

 Replace the following placeholder value in the sample code: